EastSunrise/mkdocs-graphviz/README.md

     - mkdocs_graphviz:
         color: 999999            # or any other HTML color WITHOUT the '#' sign
         bgcolor: none            # or any other HTML color WITHOUT the '#' sign
+        graph_color: 999999      # or any other HTML color WITHOUT the '#' sign
+        graph_fontcolor: 999999  # or any other HTML color WITHOUT the '#' sign
         node_color: 999999       # or any other HTML color WITHOUT the '#' sign
         node_fontcolor: 999999   # or any other HTML color WITHOUT the '#' sign
         edge_color: 999999       # or any other HTML color WITHOUT the '#' sign